-However, liquid funds are not entirely risk-free.
-You may perceive them as low risk-low returns instrument.
-As they invest primarily in debt instruments, they might be subject to interest rate risk and credit risk.
+Although liquid funds are not entirely risk-free, however, they are low risk-low returns instruments.
+As they invest predominantly in debt instruments, they are subject to interest rate risk and credit risk.

 A change in the prevailing interest rates may cause a difference in the price of the debt instruments.
 This, in turn, may cause the NAV of the liquid fund to fluctuate.
-Since liquid funds invest mainly in short-term debt securities, you may not find sharp fluctuations in NAV of the fund.
+Since liquid funds invest mainly in short-term debt securities, you may not find sharp fluctuations in the NAV of liquid funds.